 Dr. David Borchelt, University of Florida

-When maintaining a live colony, hemizygous mice are bred to C57BL/6J.
+When maintaining a live colony, C57BL/6J females are bred to hemizygous male mice.
+Hemizygous females appear to die prematurely.
 While the donating investigator indicates aggressive behavior has been observed (particularly for transgenic males) and transgenic females can exhibit suboptimal mothering of litters, no such complications have been observed in our colonies to date at The Jackson Laboratory (Jun 2006).

 "MICE" means mouse strains, their progeny derived by inbreeding or crossbreeding, unmodified derivatives from mouse strains or their progeny supplied by The Jackson Laboratory ("JACKSON").
 "PRODUCT(S)" means biological materials supplied by JACKSON, and their derivatives.
 "SERVICES" means projects conducted by JACKSON for other parties that may include but are not limited to the use of MICE or PRODUCTS.
 "RECIPIENT" means each recipient of MICE, PRODUCTS, or SERVICES provided by JACKSON including each institution, its employees and other researchers under its control.
 MICE or PRODUCTS shall not be: (i) used for any purpose other than internal research, (ii) sold or otherwise provided to any third party for any use, or (iii) provided to any agent or other third party to provide breeding or other services.
 Acceptance of MICE, PRODUCTS or SERVICES from JACKSON shall be deemed as agreement by RECIPIENT to these conditions, and departure from these conditions requires JACKSON’s prior written authorization.